TamaraJoniec/tech-and-beyond/public/content/blog/javascript-array-methods.md

 // [2, 3, 4]
 ```

-If you want to create a new array from existing ones, you’ve got options. `concat()` and the spread operator (`...`) both do the job.
+If you want to create a new array from existing ones, you've got options. `concat()` and the spread operator (`...`) both do the job.
 And if you just need a slice of the action, `slice()` can help you out.

 ---